soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyItemSummaryBlockDefinition.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
-sortPriority | integer:int32 | Apparently when rendering an item in a reward, this should be used as a sort priority.We're not doing it presently.
+sortPriority | integer:int32 | Apparently when rendering an item in a reward, this should be used as a sort priority.
+We're not doing it presently.

 ## Example
 ```javascript